List of films considered the worst: Heaven's Gate (theatrical version, 1980)

 The Western epic Heaven's Gate, loosely based on the Johnson County War in 1890s Wyoming, was plagued by massive cost and time overruns, largely due to director Michael Cimino's extreme attention to detail.
 He demanded 50 takes of at least one scene and refused to start shooting for another until a cloud he liked rolled across the sky.
 It cost over $44 million, but brought in only $3.5 million at the box office.
-The original version ran at nearly four hours, but was yanked from release after only one week due to scathing reviews.
+The original version ran at nearly four hours, but was pulled from release after only one week due to scathing reviews.
 It later resurfaced in a 149-minute version, but by then the damage was done.
+The film effectively ended not only the existence of United Artists as an independent Hollywood studio (its parent firm sold the company to Metro-Goldwyn-Mayer, where it operated until 2019), but also, largely, Cimino's career; initially considered a director on the rise after directing The Deer Hunter (which won five Oscars, including Best Picture and Best Director), his reputation never recovered after Heaven's Gate.
+The production is also notorious for the cruelty to animals that occurred both on screen and on site, including deliberately killing a horse with explosives.
+The controversies surrounding Heaven's Gate's failure are credited for having a role in ending the "auteur period" of the 1970s, with studios subsequently taking control back from directors.

 Vincent Canby called it "an unqualified disaster", among other things.
 Roger Ebert called it "the most scandalous cinematic waste I've ever seen".
 After word of his grandiose spending and defiant nature toward studio United Artists got out (detailed in Final Cut by Steven Bach, a studio executive involved with the film from the beginning), Cimino was awarded the 1980 Golden Raspberry Award for Worst Director, and the film was nominated for four more Razzies, including Worst Picture.
-In 1999, Time placed the film on a list of the 100 worst ideas of the 20th century.
+In 1999, Time placed the film on a list of the 100 worst ideas of the 20th century, and Rolling Stone ranked it as one of the worst decisions in movie history.
 In 2008, Joe Queenan of The Guardian called it the worst film ever made, saying that it "defies belief".
 Readers of film magazine Empire later voted Heaven's Gate the sixth-worst film of all time, and Vanity Fair included it in its list of the worst films ever made.
-Cimino was initially considered a director on the rise after directing The Deer Hunter (which won five Oscars, including Best Picture and Best Director), but his reputation never recovered after Heaven's Gate.
-The production is also notorious for the cruelty to animals that occurred both on screen and on site, including deliberately killing a horse with explosives.
-The film effectively ended not only the existence of United Artists as an independent Hollywood studio (its parent firm sold the company to Metro-Goldwyn-Mayer, where it still operates), but also, largely, Cimino's career; he would not direct again until 1985's Year of the Dragon.